Our Learning Environment went through a major upgrade in 2014 which saw four of our six classrooms transformed into new and exciting learning spaces.

 A variety of furniture can be moved as students arrange it to meet their learning needs.

-Turama currently houses our Year 3-5 students and their two teachers.
+Turama currently houses our Year 4-6 students.

 A sizable deck has also been built, again accessible by a couple of large sliding doors from the main learning space.
 The newly rehoused library can also be accessed from our deck.
+This deck has recently had two large shade sails installed, making it an inviting place to learn.

 Our Learning Environment does not just stop at our buildings.
 Our grounds are spread over two levels.